jaycody/log.jaylab/_posts/2016-06-29-kant-and-the-magic-leap.md

 Peter Rubin, editor at Wired, simplifies the current state in his vid/post, [AR, VR, MR: Making Sense of Magic Leap and the Future of Reality](http://www.wired.com/2016/04/differences-between-vr-mr-ar/)

+And here are the guys from Magic Leap and ILMxLAB talking about [The Dawn of Mixed Reality](https://www.youtube.com/watch?v=iTqF3w2yrZI)

 But it was [Wired Magazine senior staff writer Jessi Hempel on CBS news](https://www.youtube.com/watch?v=yumCpRXouFw) that delivered the goods with a story of her experience at Magic Leap's headquarters in Florida.
 At 2.5 minutes into the video she describes a firefly landing on her finger:

 > and the crazy thing was, that I felt it....